berknology/leetcode-classifier/README.md

 ## Tree
 Most of tree problems are traversal problems.
-It is a must to master algorithms such as DFS including 'pre-order', 'in-order', and 'post-order', and BFS or level order traversal.
+Traversal algorithms such as DFS including 'pre-order', 'in-order', and 'post-order', and BFS or level order traversal are extremely important.
 Generally speaking, the time complexity of DFS algorithm is `O(n)` where `n` is the number of nodes and the space complexity is `O(h)` where `h` is the height of the tree due to implicit stack used in recursion.
 Additionally, BFS problems generally have complexity of `O(n)` in time and `O(w)` in space, where `w` is the maximum width of a tree.
-Moreover, it is very important to know concepts such as 'depth', 'height', 'level', 'complete', and 'perfect', etc.
+Moreover, it is very important to know concepts such as 'depth', 'height', 'level', 'complete tree', and 'perfect tree', etc.

  ID | Problem Name | Difficulty | Similar problems | Main Idea
 --- | ------------ | ---------- | ---------------- | ----------------------------------------------------------